brianjaikens/File-Download-then-App-Exits/README.md

 # Example of a basic .Net 7 Web App that downloads a test file and then exits abruptly

-This isn't a total newbix question.
-I've been developing app in .Net for many many years.
+This isn't a total newbie question.
+I've been developing in .Net for many many years.

 But I was trying to get a better way of downloading files to the user from an application I was developing without using Javascript and just use what .Net 7 and Razor pages provided.
 Yes it works very well when you provide a simple form and a submit button inside it.
 The browser asks what do you want to call this file and where would you like it.